-(1) Identifying regulatory influences on genes: Different biological processes involve different sets of genes acting together in precisely regulated patterns.
+One of our main research goals is to develop novel approaches to identify regulatory influences on genes.
+Different biological processes involve different sets of genes acting together in precisely regulated patterns.
 Thus, to understand a biological process one needs to identify the participating genes and their regulators.
-We develop computational methods to analyze large biological data sets for clues about regulatory influences on specific genes, by finding DNA segments (“regulatory sequences”) mediating such influence.
+We develop computational methods to analyze large biological data sets for clues about regulatory influences on specific genes.

-(2) Evolutionary comparisons of regulatory sequences: Cross-species comparison helps us understand how gene regulation and its encoding in DNA evolves.
+We also strive to build powerful approaches for evolutionary comparisons of regulatory sequences.
+Cross-species comparison helps us understand how gene regulation and its encoding in DNA evolves.
 This is a fundamental open problem of biology, and is linked to the diversity of life forms.
 Signatures of evolution present in regulatory sequences, once characterized, can also be a powerful guide to their genome-wide identification.

 Comprehensive maps of gene regulation in various organisms.
 “Transcription factors” are a type of protein that bind to short segments of DNA near a gene to regulate the gene’s activity.
 A major challenge today is to predict binding sites (and thus the target genes) of a transcription factor in the entire genome.
 Such a “map” of gene regulation provides valuable clues for investigating the details of a biological process, eventually leading to high level insights about the process.
 We have developed a series of computational tools to meet this challenge.
 These tools rely on a probabilistic description (“motif”) of the transcription factor binding sites, and scan the genome for matches to the motif using statistical scores.
 In contrast to the common approach of finding individual above-threshold matches to the motif, we have pioneered the examination of longer DNA segments for evidence of one or more matches to the motif, without imposing any thresholds.
 Such evidence is quantified in the form of the likelihood of the sequence under a Hidden Markov model (HMM) describing regulatory sequences.
 This new manner of scoring motif matches helps reduce mispredictions, and mirrors the thermodynamic nature of the protein-DNA interactions underlying the regulatory process.
 We use this approach to catalog the genes targeted by each transcription factor, and then to assign biological functions to the transcription factor by examining the common functions of its target genes.
 This strategy has yielded significant biological findings in the context of several processes and species.
 For example, by analyzing the human genome we found that age-dependent changes in cells are regulated by a transcription factor called NFκB.
 This was then experimentally validated by our collaborators, who showed that blocking the action of this factor could rejuvenate old skin cells (in mice) to appear like younger cells (Genes & Dev. ’07, Genome Res. ’08).
 We used a similar method to predict transcription factors that regulate genes in the brain of the zebra finch, as it learns how to sing (Nature ’10).
 This songbird is a model organism for studying vertebrate brain and behavior, and for human neuroscience.